ThinkAlike Help Guide

 ThinkAlike is a word association party game.
 Players see a word and try to "think alike" by submitting matching answers.

-Play solo to practice, host a local multiplayer game for friends nearby, or join someone else's game using a shared code.
+Play The Deck to practice, host a local multiplayer game for friends nearby, or join someone else's game using a shared code.

 Game Modes